AndrewKeig/supermyx/readme.md

 ### Durability

 Everything in supermyx is durable, exchanges, queues and messages.
-Messages will expire after 1 hour.
+Messages will expire after 1 hour; if not consumed.

 ## Install